CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 If confidential material is collected prior to disposal, the collection must be protected against unauthorized access.

-The proper disposal of assets and equipment subject to protection must comply with the requirements of module OPS.1.2.7 Sale / Disposal of IT.
+The proper disposal of assets and equipment subject to protection must comply with the requirements of module OPS.1.2.7 IT sale / disposition.

 ** Disposal of data carriers and documents while traveling ** Also on the way there is often material that should be disposed of for various reasons.
 Just the necessary disposals, so that the luggage remains portable, must be considered in this context.
 While disposal procedures for old or unusable data carriers and documents exist in your own institution, they are not always possible on the move.
 Therefore, it is important to consider carefully before each disposal of used data media and documents whether they could contain information worthy of protection.
 If this is the case, the data carriers and documents must be transported back in case of doubt.
 This also applies if the data carriers are defective, since IT experts can also recover valuable information from this.
 Likewise, care should be taken in facilities for data destruction in foreign institutions, as it is not clear who is responsible for the disposal or how reliable it is.